 We give the details of the SPCBF-based PRT rendering algorithm in this section.
-We first describe an approach to partition an environment map (Section V-A).
-We then explain how to precompute and run-time look up SAT for BRDF (Section V-B) and VDT for visibility (Section V-C).
+We first describe an approach to partition an environment map (Section 5.1).
+We then explain how to precompute and runtime look up SAT for BRDF (Section 5.2) and VDT for visibility (Section 5.3).

-A. Environment Map Partitioning for SPCBF Construction
+5.1 Environment Map Partitioning for SPCBF Construction

-Our PRT rendering algorithm involves two approximation steps: the approximation of the rendering integral by a multiple product of the integrands in SPCBFs and the approximate representation of each subregion S_i with $\langle c_i, r_i \rangle$.
+Our PRT rendering algorithm involves two approximation steps: The approximation of the rendering integral by a multiple product of the integrands in SPCBFs and the approximate representation of each subregion S_i with $\langle c_i, r_i \rangle$.
 The approximation errors of both steps are highly dependent on the partition of the environment map.
-In this subsection, we first define two metrics (i.e., ξ_i and η_i) to measure these two sources of approximation errors for a given subregion S_i .
+In this section, we first define two metrics (that is, ξ_i and η_i) to measure these two sources of approximation errors for a given subregion S_i .
 We then present a bottom-up algorithm to partition the environment map under the guidance of these error metrics.